Nine Perfect Strangers (TV series)

-Nine Perfect Strangers is an American drama streaming television miniseries based on the 2018 novel of the same name by Liane Moriarty.
-Created by David E. Kelley who also developed the series alongside John-Henry Butterworth, the series premiered on August 18, 2021, on Hulu.
+Nine Perfect Strangers is an American drama television series based on the 2018 novel of the same name by Liane Moriarty.
+Created by David E. Kelley who also developed the series alongside John-Henry Butterworth, starring Nicole Kidman and an ensemble cast, the series premiered on August 18, 2021, on Hulu.
+A second season premiered on May 21, 2025.

 Premise

-Nine strangers from the city gather for a 10-day retreat at Tranquillum House, a health and wellness resort in the fictional town of Cabrillo, California, which promises to transform and heal the guests who stay there.
+Nine strangers from the city gather for a ten-day retreat at Tranquillum House, a health and wellness resort in the fictional town of Cabrillo, California, which promises to transform and heal the guests who stay there.
 The resort is not what it seems to be, and the guests are about to discover many secrets about each other and the resort's host.
-One of the controversies arising between the guests and resort director Masha starts when she tells them during a meal conducted at a large table that they are all given a psychoactive drug, namely Psylocybin, in very small but relevant doses in their food without their prior consent or even knowledge, about which the guests are upset and assume it to be a crime.
+One of the controversies arising between the guests and resort director Masha starts when she tells them during a meal conducted at a large table that they are all given a psychoactive drug, namely psilocybin, in minimal but relevant doses in their food without their consent or even knowledge, about which the guests are upset and assume it to be a crime.